PandemicPreventionInstitute/SHED/readme.md

 But replace `zsusswein` in the path with your own username.

-Although some of the required packages will install automatically when running the pipeline in `backend/` (e.g., `fastx_toolkit`), others will not.
-It's safest to install everything in `backend/requirements.txt` manually to avoid weird errors cropping up.
-These should be installed with the `mamba` package manager, not conda.
-In addition, be sure to check that the correct versions are being installed.
+Although some of the required packages will install automatically when running the pipeline in `backend/` (e.g., `fastx_toolkit`), SRA-toolkit will not.
+Everything else will be automatically installed by the pipeline to the appropriate version on the first run once the appropriate mamba environment is set up.
+See `backend/readme.md` for more specific setup information.

 ## Developer settings
 If you're going to be working on the pipeline, please set up